VivekVashisth07/employManagement/readme.md

 It has two app empapp and home

 To run use following command
-First go insise empmanagement folder
+First go inside empmanagement folder

 python manage.py runserver